jmoseley/ynab-notif-import/README.md

 # ynab-notif-import

-Import YNAB transactions from notifications and other phone accessible places.
+Import YNAB transactions from notifications and other phone-accessible places (SMS, etc).